Is the formation of primordial black holes from single-field inflation compatible with standard cosmology?: The double inflection point model

 We present our findings in Fig.\,\ref{fig:PBHAbu} where the PBH mass function peaks around the (sub)solar mass region.

 These PBHs are potentially highly interesting from a phenomenological perspective.
-On one hand, considering a binary system of PBHs, a merger event could be detectable by the gravitational interferometers of the LIGO/Virgo/KAGRA collaboration, up to now specifically targeted searches of subsolar mass compact objects, which would provide a smoking gun signal of the existence of PBHs, have been unsuccessful~\cite{LIGOScientific:2018glc, LIGOScientific:2019kan, Nitz:2020bdb, Nitz:2021vqh, Nitz:2022ltl, Miller:2021knj, Morras:2023jvb, Mukherjee:2021ags, Mukherjee:2021itf, Andres-Carcasona:2022prl, Miller:2024fpo}\footnote{Candidate sub-solar events have been claimed in the literature~\cite{Prunier:2023uoo, Morras:2023jvb}, although without sufficient statistical evidence.}.
-On the other hand, the same perturbations that would generate the PBHs could serve as a source for a stochastic background of gravitational waves at the nHz frequency, potentially consistent with that recently observed by PTA experiments such as NANOGrav~\cite{NANOGrav:2023gor, NANOGrav:2023hde}, EPTA (in combination with InPTA)\,\cite{EPTA:2023fyk, EPTA:2023sfo, EPTA:2023xxk}, PPTA\,\cite{Reardon:2023gzh, Zic:2023gta, Reardon:2023zen} and CPTA\,\cite{Xu:2023wog}.
+On the one hand, considering a binary system of PBHs, a merger event could be detectable by the gravitational interferometers of the LIGO/Virgo/KAGRA collaboration; up to now, specifically targeted searches of subsolar mass compact objects, which would provide a smoking gun signal of the existence of PBHs, have been unsuccessful~\cite{LIGOScientific:2018glc, LIGOScientific:2019kan, Nitz:2020bdb, Nitz:2021vqh, Nitz:2022ltl, Miller:2021knj, Morras:2023jvb, Mukherjee:2021ags,Phukon:2021cus, Mukherjee:2021itf, Andres-Carcasona:2022prl, Miller:2024fpo,Crescimbeni:2025ywm}\footnote{Candidate sub-solar events have been claimed in the literature~\cite{Prunier:2023uoo, Morras:2023jvb}, although without sufficient statistical evidence.}.
+On the other hand, the same perturbations that would generate the PBHs could serve as a source for a stochastic background of gravitational waves at the nHz frequency, potentially consistent with that recently observed by PTA experiments\,\cite{Franciolini:2023pbf}.

-In this mass range, experimental constraints allow for at most an order of $10^{-3}$ fraction of dark matter in the form of PBHs\footnote{For simplicity we are showing constraints obtained with PBH monochromatic spectrum.
-Since the mass function distribution is quite narrow, we expect that the modification of such constraints is negligible\,\cite{Carr:2017jsz,Andres-Carcasona:2024wqk}.}.
+In this mass range, experimental constraints allow for at most an order of $10^{-3}$ fraction of dark matter in the form of PBHs\footnote{For simplicity constraints obtained for monochromatic mass function are shown.
+Since the mass function is quite narrow, we expect that the modification of these constraints is negligible\,\cite{Carr:2017jsz,Andres-Carcasona:2024wqk}.}.

 On its own, this could be an interesting result, because it is not straightforward to construct single-field inflation models that can produce a sizable abundance of solar-mass PBHs without conflicting with predictions at CMB scales (considering solely inflationary parameters such as the spectral index or tensor-to-scalar ratio).